Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes’ cream suit trousers also don’t receive much screen time, but they are likely pleated like his others and in keeping with the era’s trends.
 The bottoms are plain-hemmed.

-The first shirt Gittes wears with this suit, while spending the day in his office with various clients, is pale yellow with large point collars and French cuffs.
-He pairs it with a “Sunray”-striped silk tie with cinnamon red, mustard orange, and taupe stripes in the American right-down-to-left direction.
+The first shirt Gittes wears with this suit, while spending the day in his office with various clients, is pale yellow with a large point collar and French cuffs.
+He pairs it with a “sunray”-striped silk tie with maroon red, orange, and beige stripes in the American right-down-to-left direction.

 A few days later, Gittes returns to the office after a confrontation at his local barbershop, now wearing a white shirt with dark red stripes.
-Like the other shirt, it has large point collars with a narrow spread and rounded French cuffs, now fastened with brown oblong cuff links.
+Like the other shirt, it has a large point collar with a narrow spread and rounded double (French) cuffs, now fastened with brown oblong cuff links.
 His tie has a dark – possibly black – ground with brown clusters of red floral patterns.

 Like the rest of his lower half, Gittes’ shoes and socks are barely seen outside of a quick shot while he reclines in the barber’s chair.
 He appears to be wearing a pair of cordovan leather split toe derbies with tan dress socks.